 Q28.
 If you are given a choice to implement the code to either Insert a Record or Update if already exist, Which approach will you follow ?

-1. Insert into the DB Table.
-If exception occurs, update the existing record.
 2. Check if the record exists and update it if it exists, If not insert a new record.

 Ans.
 In first case, there would be 2 DB calls in worst case and 1 in best case.
 In 2nd approach there will be always 2 DB calls.